Owner | Psychologist & Board Approved and Play Therapy Supervisor, Psy.D., RPT-S

 Samantha Norris (she/her) is a Licensed Graduate Professional Counselor.
 She has extensive background in child development and providing case management services for individuals with developmental disabilities.
 Her clinical interests include making therapy a creative, nurturing, and collaborative experience.
 She works with children, adolescents, and women's lifespan issues (including perinatal population) related to trauma, relationships, and neurodiversity.

-Stephanie Ford (she/her) is a Licensed Graduate Professional Counselor.
+Stephanie Ford (she/her) is a Licensed Clinical Professional Counselor.
 Her specialization areas include working with children, adolescents, and adults struggling with anxiety/depression, perfectionism, and identity development.
 Stephanie is an LGBTQ+ affirming therapist.

 Master's Therapist Intern